edenprojectde/deno-typescript-server-engine/README.md

 - [X] Functions to load css from a file or add it in-code!
 - [X] Load scripts external or internal, and
 - [ ] cache them if needed!
 (1/2 done)
-- [ ] Premate Components to just copy in!
+- [ ] Premade Components to just copy in!
 [Blog Page, Google Login, Editor, ...]
 - [ ] Parse content *.pug and handlebars/mustache Templates
 - [X] Static File Directory!